esheldon/wq/README.md

 ###  Job Files

 The job files and requirements are all in YAML syntax
 <http://en.wikipedia.org/wiki/YAML>.
-For example, to run the command "dostuff
+For example, to run the command "dostuff"
--i /some/input -o /some/output on a single core, this would be the job file
+on a single core this would be the job file

     command: dostuff -i /some/input -o /some/output